benjaminmetzler/OpenRemoteHub/documentation/json_format.md

         "comment": "An up button is pressed",
         "type": "bluetooth",
         "code":"103",
+        "repeat": 5,
         "device":"example_stb"
     },
 ```

 The next example does the same thing as the first, but with bluetooth.
+It will repeat the command 5 times.

 ### curl